 Charles Wesley wrote hymns for Easter, but none specifically for Lent.
 Among his more than 6,000 hymns however, are many that lift up themes appropriate for Lent and Easter.

-These devotions use hymns of Charles Wesley to help us reflect on the grace of God offered to us through the life, death, and resurrection of Jesus Christ.
+These devotions use hymns of Charles Wesley to help us reflect on the grace of God offers to us through the life, death, and resurrection of Jesus Christ.